zara-naeem/technical-portfolio/README.md

 On the Settings page, navigate to "Options" and scroll to the bottom to the "GitHub Pages" section.

-Change the Source branch to "gh-pages" and keep the "/(root)" path and save this change.
+Choose the Source branch and keep the "/(root)" path and save this change.
 This contains the GitHub Actions workflow.

 ![GitHubPages](assets/ghpages.png)